Spectrum (arena): Final season

 "With this season being the final season of the Wachovia Spectrum, we will celebrate the history of the Spectrum with an exciting, year-long, celebration of events," Comcast Spectacor President Peter Luukko said.
 Phish was rumored to be among the acts to commemorate the closing of the arena.
 "It is our hope and intent to bring back many of the musical acts and entertainers who have made the Spectrum 'America's Showplace.'"
 Bruce Springsteen and the E Street Band played two shows at The Spectrum on April 28 and 29 as part of their Working on a Dream Tour, and returned on October 13–14 and 19–20 for their Spectrum swan song.
 Springsteen debuted a specially-written version of the song "Wrecking Ball", which he had written in honor of the demolition of Giants Stadium, with revised lyrics to honor the Spectrum.
-Springsteen's performances were followed by Pearl Jam on October 27, 28, 30 and 31 to close the building; their opening acts included Social Distortion on the 27th and 28th and Bad Religion on the 30th and 31st.

 A scheduled concert with Leonard Cohen on October 22 was moved to the Tower Theatre in Upper Darby, instead.
 On October 23, 2009, Philadelphia area musicians The Hooters, Todd Rundgren and Hall & Oates headlined a concert titled "Last Call".
 Tickets were as low as $6.00.
 The remaining members of the Grateful Dead; including Bob Weir, Phil Lesh, Mickey Hart, Bill Kreutzmann performed their final set of shows at the Spectrum on May 1 and 2, 2009; the show of May 2 was their 54th consecutive sell-out at the Spectrum.
 The Dead closed the show of May 2 with the song "Samson and Delilah".
 The song contains the fitting refrain "If I had my way, I would tear this old building down."
 The lyric was changed by the band's singer Bob Weir to say "I wouldn't tear this old building down."
 With the demolition of The Spectrum, all venues at which The Grateful Dead played through their career within the City of Philadelphia, except for the Irvine Auditorium, have succumbed to the wrecking ball.

+On October 27, 28, 30, and 31, American rock band Pearl Jam played over one hundred unique songs across the four days.
+On the final night, the band played 34 songs over nearly four hours before ending with their hit "Yellow Ledbetter".